-The core requirement in written rhetoric may be met by 100 or by examination; the core requirement in the fine arts is typically met by 200 or 212 but may also be met by any other course in the department except 100, 214, 225, or 321.
-The recommended prerequisite for 300-level courses is 200.
+The core requirement in written rhetoric may be met by 100, 100 honors, or by examination; the core requirement in the fine arts is typically met by 200 or 212 but may also be met by any other course in the department except 100, 225, or 321.

 100 WRITTEN RHETORIC.
-F and S, core.
+F and S, core, honor sections.
 A study of written English rhetoric, with extensive practice in writing.
-Certain designated sections emphasize independent study and tutorial teaching.
 Staff.

-200 INTRODUCTION TO LITERATURE.
-F and S, core.
+200 Introduction to Literature.
+F and S, core, honor sections.
 A study of the forms and genres of literature, with critical exercises and selected readings.
 Staff.